Polish Naval Academy: Temporary Officers' Training Corps (1921)

 After the foundation of Polish Naval Forces on November 28 of 1918 by the time's Chief of State Józef Piłsudski the formation of its military branch was started.
 One of the main goals was a formation of a training structure, due to the lack of cadets.
 The plan was at first to start a Maritime School and a training division which was completed in 1920.

 There was no need for this type of training structure until the Polish-Soviet war of 1920, since all of the naval forces were being outsourced from the occupying regime's government.
 After Poland gained its autonomy, general Kazimierz Porębski decided to form first institution that temporarily provided courses for new officers (pol.
 Tymczasowe Kursy Instruktorskie dla Oficerów (abbr.
 TIK)) in Toruń, Poland on March 20 of 1921.
 It was an 18-month-long course that was preparing officers of land forces for a service on board of battleships.
 Under the supervision of LCDR Adam Mohuczy in total the course was completed by 39 officers.

 Naval Officers' School (1922)

-Under the jurisdiction of rear admiral Kazimierz Porębski on November 6 of 1922 the Naval Officers' School (pol.
+Under the jurisdiction of then superintendent rear admiral Kazimierz Porębski on November 6 of 1922 the Naval Officers' School (pol.
 Oficerska Szkoła Marynarki Wojennej (abbr.
 OSMW)) was formed again in Toruń.
-This time the school consisted of 1 faculty and was meant to provide new cadets to become maritime officers.
-The training period consisted of 2 years that later got extended to 3 years.
-During the courses cadets were gaining experience on board of such battleships as OORP "Komendant Piłsudski" and "Generał Haller".
+This time the school consisted of 1 faculty and was meant to provide education ot its midshipmen in preparation for commissioning as officers of the Navy.
+The study period consisted of 2 years that later got extended to 3.
+During the study term, midshipmen were gaining experience on board of such battleships as OORP "Komendant Piłsudski" and "Generał Haller" during naval study tours.